-TRISH KAUFMANN was introduced to Confederate postal history in 1965 and quickly became engrossed in exhibiting, writing and research on the subject.
-She served as editor of the Confederate Philatelist (CP), official publication of the Confederate Stamp Alliance, from 1973-1987 and co-editor prior to that from 1970-73, a total of 17 1/2 years, a record number for any editor of the CP.
-She has served off and on over the years as associate editor to various other editors and has been a Contributing Editor since 2013, writing in every issue.
+TRISH KAUFMANN was introduced to Confederate postal history in 1965 and quickly became engrossed in exhibiting, research and writing on the subject.
+She served as editor of the Confederate Philatelist (CP - now the Civil War Philatelist), official publication of the Confederate Stamp Alliance (now the Civil War Philatelic Society), from 1973-1987 and co-editor prior to that from 1970-73, a total of 17½ years, a record number for any editor.
+She has served off and on over the years as associate editor to various other editors and has been a Contributing Editor since 2013, writing in most every issue.
 Photo taken at 1972 show in New Orleans.

-CSA President Jim Monroe appointed Kaufmann Editor-in-Chief of a major catalog project in late October 2006 after announcing the acquisition of the rights to the New Dietz Confederate States Catalog and Handbook, last published in 1986.
-The 2012 volume is titled the Confederate States of America Catalog and Handbook of Stamps and Postal History, "CSA Catalog" for short.
-The CSA Catalog sold out in only three months.
-It won the Grand Award for Literature at the APS StampShow 2013 in Milwaukee as well as awards in other national and international literature competitions.
+Then-president Jim Monroe appointed Kaufmann Editor-in-Chief of a major catalog project in late October 2006 after announcing the acquisition of the rights to the New Dietz Confederate States Catalog and Handbook, last published in 1986.
+The Confederate States of America Catalog and Handbook of Stamps and Postal History, "CSA Catalog" for short, was published in 2012 - an enormous expansion of content and improvement on production; it sold out in three months.
+It won the Grand Award for Literature at the APS StampShow 2013 in Milwaukee, as well as awards in other national and international literature competitions.
 Compliments received on the catalog.

 In 2018, the United States Philatelic Classics Society honored Trish as a Distinguished Philatelist.
 At left she is shown signing the scroll with past president Wade Saadi looking on.
-He read the citation.
+Wade read the citation.

 2017 was also a banner year for awards, among which was her induction into the philatelic Writers' Hall of Fame in Writers' Unit 30 of APS, recognition as Distinguished Philatelist of the Year at APS Summer Seminar, as well as the Helbock Prize for the best article in the 2016 volume of La Posta, co-winner of the best article in 2016 in the Confederate Philatelist, and a Large Vermeil in literature competition at APS StampShow 2017 along with Steve Roth and Frank Crown for co-authoring the Springfield Facsimiles of Confederate Postage Stamps.